Tyra Caterina Grant

 Tyra Caterina Grant (born March 12, 2008) is an Italian tennis player.
+She has a career-high singles ranking of No. 157 by the WTA, achieved on 8 June 2026.
+She is a 2025 Billie Jean King Cup champion with Italy.

+Grant achieved her first WTA 125 final at the 2026 Open delle Puglie in Foggia.

-She won the junior girls' doubles titles at the 2023 French Open, 2024 Australian Open and the 2024 Wimbledon Championships and she is a semi-finalist in mixed double achieving it at 2024 US Open.
+She won the girls' doubles titles at the 2023 French Open, 2024 Australian Open and the 2024 Wimbledon Championships, and she was a semifinalist in mixed doubles at the 2024 US Open.
+She is coached by Matteo Donati.

 Early life

 Grant was born in Rome.
 Born and raised in Italy, Grant is the daughter of Cinzia Giovinco, an Italian tennis teacher and Tyra’s manager, and of American former basketball player Tyrone Grant, who relocated to Italy to play basketball.
 She has both Italian and American citizenship.
 She trained at the Piatti Tennis Center in Bordighera along with Jannik Sinner.

 Later, she moved to Orlando to train at the USTA National Campus.
 Her younger brother, Tyson, is also a tennis player.
 Her mother acts as her manager.

 She began her junior career representing the United States but switched at 17 years old to represent Italy in May 2025, just a few days before making her debut as the official ambassador of the 2025 Italian Open in her hometown, Rome, where she also received a wildcard from the organizers.